cicichang11/Expense-Tracker/README.md

 # Expense Tracker - Smart Financial Management

 A comprehensive, modern expense tracking application built with React, TypeScript, and Tailwind CSS.
 Track your income and expenses, manage categories, visualize spending patterns, and take control of your finances with an intuitive and beautiful interface.
+Features AI-powered transaction categorization for intelligent financial management.

-## ✨ Features
+## Features

-### 🎯 Core Functionality (MVP)
+### Core Functionality (MVP)
 - **Dashboard**: Overview of financial status with key metrics
 - **Transaction Management**: Add, edit, and delete income/expense transactions
 - **Category Management**: Customizable categories with icons and colors
 - **Data Persistence**: Local storage for data persistence across sessions
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

-### 📊 Advanced Features
+### Advanced Features
 - **Data Visualization**: Interactive charts using Recharts
   - Pie chart for expense breakdown by category
   - Line chart for balance trends over time